 to support planning Checklist and detail Safe place to go Where are you right now - are you safe?
 Address or name of place: If you need to leave your home in a hurry, where could you go?
-Address of safe place (if different to above): Emergency contacts Would you feel comfortable calling the police (0 you to do so?)
-000) in an emergency? (if not - How can we support □Yes □No □N/A Call 000 in an emergency or Safe Steps on 1800 [insert] 0 015 188 or local family violence service on Who are your personal emergency contacts?
-Name, relationship, contact details System intervention Where is the perpetrator right now? (provide details) Is an intervention order in place (and children named) or are there any other court orders or proceedings? □ Yes □ No □ N/A (provide details) Support of someone close by Is there someone close by you can tell about the violence who can call the police? □ Yes □ No □ N/A Planning for children, older people or people in your care [if applicable] What would you need to arrange for people in your care? (provide details) If you have children in your care How many children do you have in your care? (provide details) Where are they wight new?
+Address of safe place (if different to above): Emergency contacts Would you feel comfortable calling the police (00 you to do so?)
+00) in an emergency? (if not - How can we support □Yes □No □N/A Call 000 in an emergency or Safe Steps on 1800 [insert] 015 188 or local family violence service on Who are your personal emergency contacts?
+Name, relationship, contact details System intervention Where is the perpetrator right now? (provide details) Is an intervention order in place (and children named) or are there any other court orders or proceedings? □ Yes □ No □ N/A (provide details) Support of someone close by Is there someone close by you can tell about the violence who can call the police? □Yes □No □N/A Planning for children, older people or people in your care [if applicable] What would you need to arrange for people in (provide details) your care? your care?
+If you have children in your care , (provide details)